Are high or low morning glucose levels normal?

 It’s not sleep per se, but usually meals or activities that take place before you go to sleep that are still being processed overnight.

-When you use a continuous glucose monitor like Lingo, you may notice your glucose starts to rise in the morning before you even wake up.
-This is normal and can be attributed to the metabolic processes governed by circadian rhythm, which is the internal clock in the body.
+When tracking your glucose with a continuous glucose monitor like Lingo, you may notice your glucose starts to rise in the morning before you even wake up.
+This is normal and can be attributed to the metabolic processes governed by the circadian rhythm.
 When it’s time to wake up, your body temperature begins to rise, along with cortisol and glucose levels.
 These are all standard functions that tell your body it’s time to wake up.

 What should my glucose levels be in the morning?

-After an overnight fast, typical glucose levels in healthy individuals are less than 99 mg/dL (milligrams per decilitre) or 5.5 mmol/L (millimoles per litre), with more optimal levels landing in a tighter range, between 70-90 mg/dL (3.9-5.0 mmol/L).
+After an overnight fast, typical glucose levels in healthy individuals are less than 5.5 mmol/L (millimoles per litre), 1 with more optimal levels landing in a tighter range, between 3.9-5.0 mmol/L. 7

-If your morning glucose level is above 99 mg/dL (5.5 mmol/L), it could be a totally normal, temporary response that is related to your meal and drink choices the night before, your total sleep time or sleep quality, or other lifestyle factors like stress.
+If your morning glucose level is above 5.5 mmol/L, it could be a totally normal, temporary response that is related to your meal and drink choices the night before, your total sleep time or sleep quality, or other lifestyle factors like stress.

 Using a product like Lingo enables you to have insight into how different behaviours impact your glucose.
 If your morning glucose is consistently elevated higher than the healthy range or changes significantly from what’s typical for you, talk to your doctor about what that may mean for you.